4. Homestay arrangements (Level 2 schools only)

 - ensure all evidence is attached

-- send a copy of the completed form and evidence to DET (IED) at for approval
+- send a copy of the completed form and evidence to DE (IED) at for approval

-- ensure that the student remains in their approved accommodation until confirmation is received from DET (IED) that the new welfare arrangements have been approved.
+- ensure that the student remains in their approved accommodation until confirmation is received from DE (IED) that the new welfare arrangements have been approved.

 CAAW ceases (over 18 years) – independent living

-- counsel students and parents on the DET (IED) recommendation that they remain in homestay accommodation until they complete their studies
+- counsel students and parents on the DE (IED) recommendation that they remain in homestay accommodation until they complete their studies

 - follow the procedural advice outlined in the ISP homestay procedure